Common injuries we can treat at the lower back

 Physiotherapy can help through these times.
 Treatment can target the strength of the supporting muscles about the belly,

 spine and pelvis.
-Gentle pregnancy Pilates classes
+Gentle pregnancy Pilates based classes

 that address pelvic floor and deep abdominal strength offer great relief and support for the back.